 Our traceability numbers are third party verified annually:

 Verification statement from Control Union 2022 (TTM, TTP, NDPE)

 Verification statement from Control Union 2022 (VDF)

-Since the end of 2017 we have actively monitored Peninsula and Sabah in Malaysia using satellites.
+Since the end of 2017 we have actively monitored our direct supply chain in Peninsula and Sabah in Malaysia using satellites.

 You can find more details on the way we expand the monitored area here.